smshareef-bak/Tourist-Info-App/README.md

 2. Copy the folder ".touristGuideFiles" provided, to root of your sdcard/external storage.
 3. Run the app.

-## -> Directory "TouristGuide" is the project folder, to be opened using Android Studio.
+## NOTE: Directory "TouristGuide" is the project folder, to be opened using Android Studio.

 ## Problem Statement :